On the heat kernel and the Dirichlet form of Liouville Brownian Motion

 \subsection{Notations}

 We stick to the notations of \cite{GRV} (see the section "Background"), where the basic tools needed to define $2d$-Liouville quantum gravity are described.
-In particular, a description of the construction of Free Fields and their cutoff regularization are given.
-Once regularized with a proper cutoff, the Free Field becomes smooth enough so that we can define an associated Riemannian manifold together with the standard associated objects.
-The mathematical purpose of this paper is to study what become (part of) these objects when the cutoff is removed.
+In particular, a description of the construction of Free Fields and their cutoff regularization are given: throughout the paper, the field $X$ may thus be a Massive Free Field on the whole plane $D=\R^2$ or a Gaussian Free Field on the $2$-dimensional torus $D=\T^2$ or sphere $D=\S^2$. $(X_n)_{n}$ stands for the cutoff approximation of $X$ defined in \cite{GRV} and $M$ for the Gaussian multiplicative chaos associated to $X$: where $\gamma\in [0,2)$ and $A$ is a measurable subset of $D$.

+\textbf{Also, the reader may find a list of notations used throughout the paper in Section \ref{index}.
+In the sequel, we will use these notations with no further notice.}